CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

 1. On the main `TephraProb` window, click `Input>Wind>Analyze wind`
 2. Select the `wind.mat` file located in `WIND/CumbreVieja_1721/`
-3. A new pannel opens, on which you can explore wind profiles either using `wind profiles` or `wind roses`.
+3. A new panel opens, on which you can explore wind profiles either using `wind profiles` or `wind roses`.

 !!! note "Wind profiles"